Department of Materials Academic Committee (DMAC)

 - Membership will normally start from 1 October.

-- In the absence of the Chairman, a person nominated by him or her shall be the chairman of the committee, failing this, a member of the committee elected by it for the occasion shall serve as chairman.
+- In the absence of the Chair, a person nominated by them shall be the chair of the committee, failing this, a member of the committee elected by it for the occasion shall serve as chair.

-- The Deputy Administrator (Academic) shall serve as secretary to the committee.
+- The Education Manager shall serve as secretary to the committee.

 - Four members of the committee (excluding members co-opted under rule 9 above) shall be necessary to constitute a quorum.